Sherri DuPree

-Sherri DuPree (born December 3, 1983) is a musician, singer, songwriter and guitarist from Texas.
+Sherri DuPree (born December 3, 1983) is a musician, singer, songwriter and guitarist.
 She is one of the primary vocalists and songwriters for the band Eisley.
 DuPree is also a guest vocalist for many other projects, as well as a visual artist.

 Career

 Three of her siblings, Chauntelle, Stacy, and Weston DuPree, were also members of Eisley, along with her cousin, Garron DuPree.
 Her youngest sister Christie has also occasionally performed with them live.
 After the departure of her siblings, DuPree became Eisley's primary singer and songwriter.
 Her drawings can be seen on much of the Eisley merchandise, as well as on most of their album artwork.
 DuPree appears on various songs with sister Stacy, including "Dance Party Plus" by Head Automatica and "Unglued" by Fair.
 Stacy and Sherri contributed vocals to the album Cassadaga by Bright Eyes while in Malibu for the recording of their second full-length album, Combinations.
 DuPree also sang a verse for a song on Brighten's album King vs. Queen, and she sings during the Two Tongues track "Interlude" on the supergroup's self-titled 2009 album, as well as the second interlude on their second LP.
 DuPree first contributed vocals to tracks on Say Anything's self-titled album and has since been featured every subsequent album by the band.
 She is the co-singer-songwriter of the band Perma, with Max Bemis of the band Say Anything.